A Geometric Approach to $k$-means: Abstract

 \section{Abstract}

-{ \kmeans clustering is a fundamental problem in various disciplines.
-This problem is nonconvex, and standard algorithms are only guaranteed to find a local optimum.
-Leveraging the structure of local solutions characterized in~\cite{qian2021structures}, we propose a general algorithmic framework for escaping undesirable local solutions and recovering the global solution (or the ground truth).
-This framework consists of alternating between the following two steps iteratively: (i) detect mis-specified clusters in a local solution and (ii) improve the current local solution by non-local operations.
-We discuss implementation of these steps, and elucidate how the proposed framework unifies variants of \kmeans algorithm in literature from a geometric perspective.
-In addition, we introduce two natural extensions of the proposed framework, where the initial number of clusters is misspecified.
-We provide theoretical justification for our approach, which is corroborated with extensive experiments. }
+\kmeans clustering is a fundamental problem in many scientific and engineering domains.
+The optimization problem associated with \kmeans clustering is nonconvex, for which standard algorithms are only guaranteed to find a local optimum.
+Leveraging the hidden structure of local solutions, we propose a general algorithmic framework for escaping undesirable local solutions and recovering the global solution or the ground truth clustering.
+This framework consists of iteratively alternating between two steps: (i) detect mis-specified clusters in a local solution, and (ii) improve the local solution by non-local operations.
+We discuss specific implementation of these steps, and elucidate how the proposed framework unifies many existing variants of \kmeans algorithms through a geometric perspective.
+We also present two natural variants of the proposed framework, where the initial number of clusters may be over- or under-specified.
+We provide theoretical justifications and extensive experiments to demonstrate the efficacy of the proposed approach.